snple/slim/docs/objects.md

 BinaryOp(op token.Token, rhs Object) (res Object, err error)
 ```

-In Tengo, a type can overload binary operators
+In slim, a type can overload binary operators
 (`+`, `-`, `*`, `/`, `%`, `&`, `|`, `^`, `&^`, `>>`, `<<`, `>`, `>=`; _note
 that `<` and `<=` operators are not overloadable as they're simply implemented
 by switching left-hand side and right-hand side of `>`/`>=` operator_) by
 implementing BinaryOp method.
 BinaryOp method takes the operator `op` and the
 right-hand side object `rhs`, and, should return a resulting value `res`.

 **Error value vs runtime error**